Mastering the Art of Graphing y = 4: A full breakdown

 Q1: Can I use different scales on the x and y axes when graphing y = 4?

 A1: Yes, you can use different scales.
-The horizontal line will remain horizontal regardless of the scales used.
-However, choosing appropriate scales makes the graph easier to read and interpret.
+Plus, the horizontal line will remain horizontal regardless of the scales used.
+Still, choosing appropriate scales makes the graph easier to read and interpret.

 Q2: What if the equation was y = -4?